 Keeping your mobile secure

-With easy access to emails on your smartphone, and things like mobile banking apps, it’s more important than ever to know how to keep data on your mobile secure.
+With easy access to emails, social media accounts and mobile banking apps, it’s more important than ever to keep the data on your device secure.

 What can you do to keep safe?

 Create a strong password or PIN to keep your device from being unlocked.
 Never use the same password twice and try to update it every few months.

 Store passwords safely